 Seth Shipman and his team develop innovative strategies to manipulate cells for discovery and therapeutic purposes.
-Using CRISPR, Shipman developed a way to record the order in which genes turn on in a living cell.
-Now the team is using that technology to understand how the order of gene expression during development drives the formation of different cells types and tissues.
-They’re also building brain circuits from the ground up, using stem cell–derived neurons as starting material, to understand the mechanisms by which neurons communicate.
-These studies are crucial to understanding both normal brain development and neuropsychiatric disease.
+As a general principle, they build new technologies to intervene in human disease using molecular parts sourced from bacteria.
+For instance, Shipman’s team developed a way to record the order in which genes turn on in a living cell by co-opting two different bacterial immune systems, the retron system and the CRISPR system.
+His team plans to use that technology to understand how the order of gene expression during development drives the formation of different cells types and tissues.
+They are also working to improve the precision of genome editing technologies that will be used to correct disease-causing mutations, by using bacterial retroelements alongside CRISPR-Cas9.

 Disease Areas